AgataKisel/urban-density-workflow/README.md

 - missing floor count is not zero floors;
 - missing building attributes are not filled with zero;
 - a grid cell containing no mapped building footprints may legitimately have GSI = 0 and FAR/FSI = 0 relative to the available footprint dataset;
-- describe such a cell as having **no mapped buildings in the available footprint data**, not as proof that no buildings exist;
-- a cell containing mapped buildings but no valid floor-count support must not be interpreted as FAR/FSI = 0;
-- a cell containing mapped buildings but no valid height support must not be interpreted as Built Volume Density = 0;
-- partially supported values must be interpreted together with readiness and valid-data shares;
-- blank conditional or contextual cells indicate missing or insufficient input support, not automatically a low value.

-Raw GSI values above 1 are retained as overlap or geometry diagnostics rather than presented as normal physical coverage values.
+Raw GSI values above 1 are retained as overlap or geometry diagnostics.

 ## Optional GBA height enrichment